During which stage of meiosis does crossing-over occur? | Channels for Pearson+

 1

 Understand the concept of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two consecutive divisions, meiosis I and meiosis II.
+It consists of two stages: Meiosis I and Meiosis II.

-Learn about the stages of meiosis I: Meiosis I includes prophase I, metaphase I, anaphase I, and telophase I. Each stage has distinct events that contribute to genetic diversity and reduction of chromosome number.
+Learn about Prophase I: This is the first stage of Meiosis I, where homologous chromosomes pair up in a process called synapsis, forming tetrads.

-Focus on prophase I: During prophase I, homologous chromosomes pair up in a process called synapsis.
-This pairing allows for crossing-over, where segments of DNA are exchanged between homologous chromosomes, increasing genetic variation.
+Explore crossing-over: During Prophase I, crossing-over occurs, which is the exchange of genetic material between non-sister chromatids of homologous chromosomes.
+This increases genetic diversity.

-Recognize the significance of crossing-over: Crossing-over is crucial for genetic diversity as it results in new combinations of alleles.
-This process occurs specifically during prophase I of meiosis.
+Recognize the significance of crossing-over: Crossing-over is crucial for genetic variation, as it allows for new combinations of alleles, which can be beneficial for evolution and adaptation.

-Review the other stages: Anaphase I involves the separation of homologous chromosomes, metaphase I is characterized by the alignment of homologous pairs at the cell equator, and telophase I concludes the first meiotic division.
-None of these stages involve crossing-over.
+Identify the correct stage: Based on the understanding of meiosis and crossing-over, Prophase I is the stage where crossing-over occurs, not Telophase I, Anaphase I, or Metaphase I.

 Watch next